 As most of you know, I recently had the good fortune to go on a “walkabout” with shepherds in the majestic Apennines in Abruzzo.
 This is the fourth in a series of photos that chronicle my experience.
-As I perused the multitude of images to choose one for this post, this one leapt out at me.
+As I perused the multitude of images to choose one for this post, this one leaped out at me.

 I’ve spent quite a bit of time contemplating this special experience in Abruzzo, the area just above the heel of the boot of Italy.
 It was a dream opportunity for a photographer.
 And, it was a golden opportunity to escape the madding crowd of relentless digital and media onslaught to which we fall prey on a daily basis.
 I confess I’ve willingly allowed myself, all too often, to be sucked into this vortex of distraction, and angst.
 Yes, angst.
 I believe it would take a supremely enlightened being to deflect the anxiety-inducing effects of the age of information overload.
 If you’re like me, the world’s events can cloud your thinking, and you forget that vast spaces of quiet, peace and beauty still exist – literally and metaphorically.

 Life in Abruzzo, like many raw and unspoiled parts of Italy, can remind you that peace and spaciousness are always there.

 At least this is what my journeys there have done for me.
 Abruzzo is a jackpot in this regard.
 During my day on the mountain, I was reminded of the importance of balancing a busy, full-of-doing life, with a return to nature.
 I marvel at the life of the shepherds who allowed me to accompany them on their journey.
 I often think, this takes a special person – someone who is comfortable in their own skin, and someone whose “group” of friends is composed of vast numbers of sheep, goats, and dogs.

 Animals can teach us to come back to the present moment.